Analog or digital and why?

 How would you describe your style?

-Sharp, balanced, big.
+Sharp, balanced, big but personal.

 What type of music do you usually work on?

 Hip Hop, indie, folk, pop, electronic

 I bring life and interest.

 What's your typical work process?